 Because scientists have not been able to figure out the primary cause of side stitches, it’s difficult to determine a way to prevent the stitch from occurring.
 However, some strategies seem to work for many people.

 Avoid large volumes of food and drink before exercise.
 To prevent ETAP, large volumes of food and drink should be avoided at least 2 hours before exercise.
 During exercise, small but regular volumes of fluid may be better tolerated than large gulps of water or sports drink.

 Improve posture.
 One study reported that improving posture reduced symptoms of ETAP in children.
 Two other studies have reported improvement in symptoms of ETAP through a treatment regimen that aimed to improve spinal alignment and function.
 A great way to improve posture is to strengthen your back and core muscles.
 Yoga and pilates are excellent types of exercises to target those muscles.

 Unproven strategies.
 The most common techniques for getting rid of a side stitch are deep breathing, pushing on the affected area, stretching the affected site and bending over forward.
 Research has not confirmed that these strategies work, and some believe that bending over and stretching the affected site would work against the problem and cause the stitch to continue.

-My takeaway: I think my main problem has been, ironically (since I’m a Sports Dietitian), the timing of my meals.
+I think my main problem has been, ironically (since I’m a Sports Dietitian), the timing of my meals.
 Sometimes I wake up at 7am, have coffee and toast and am running by 8:15am.
 I thought I could handle a small meal of simple carbs before a run, but it seems that my meal timing may be the cause of my stitch!
 I also always thought the stitch had to do with breathing, but there has been no research to confirm this thought.
 Lastly, I often skimp on my strength training exercises, but I will have to make sure I’m working my back and core at least twice per week.